vamsi560/studio-ops/README.md

 ### Important Notes

-- ✅ `GOOGLE_GENAI_API_KEY` must be set as an environment variable in Vercel
+- ✅ `GOOGLE_GENAI_API_KEY` must be set as an environment variable in Vercel (required for all environments)
 - ✅ Firebase configuration is hardcoded in `src/firebase/config.ts`
 - ✅ The build script has been optimized for Vercel
-- ✅ For local development, use `.env.local` or the hardcoded fallback
+- ✅ For local development, use `.env.local` file
-- ✅ Code reads from environment variables first, then falls back to hardcoded value
+- ✅ Test API key configuration: Visit `/api/test-api-key` endpoint after deployment
+- ⚠️ **Important:** After setting/updating environment variables in Vercel, you must trigger a new deployment for changes to take effect

 ### Configuration Files